The Truth about “Unlimited Live Streaming” for Professional Broadcasting

 The Gray Area Between “Limited” and “Unlimited”

-Although some streaming solutions advertise unlimited streaming, there are limits on what is included for free.
+Although some live streaming solutions advertise unlimited streaming, there are limits on what is included for free.
 The platform may support unlimited streaming on any given account, but beyond a certain point, the broadcaster may have to pay extra.

 Think about unlimited cellular data plans.
 Let’s say that a plan provides unlimited internet access, but after 30GB of usage, the speed of the internet cuts in half.
 For each gigabyte used, it decreases more.
 You can use unlimited data that is too slow to stream or download any large files, or you can pay for more gigabytes of fast internet.